Projected ocean warming constrained by the ocean observational record

 The authors show that the observed ocean warming over the well-sampled Argo (Autonomous underwater sampling floats) period (2005–2019) can constrain projections of future ocean warming, and that the upper-tail projections from latest climate models with high climate sensitivities are unrealistically large.
 By 2081–2100, under a high-emission scenario, the upper 2,000 metres of the ocean is likely (>66% probability) to warm by 1,546–2,170 zettajoules (ZJ) relative to 2005–2019, corresponding to 17–26 cm sea-level rise from thermal expansion.

-The authors have written an enlightening article for The Conversation.
+The authors have also written an enlightening article for The Conversation.

 The Nature Climate Change article is available here.